Commercial kitchen ready for culinary students

 Large commercial kitchen

 Degree Offered: Associate in Applied Science

-With small class sizes, the student will receive personal attention as he or she learns commercial kitchen functions, food characteristics, and preparation techniques in a fully equipped commercial kitchen.
+With small class sizes, the student will receive personal attention as s/he learns commercial kitchen functions, food characteristics, and preparation techniques in a fully equipped commercial kitchen.
 All students perform every laboratory project, ensuring competence and confidence in new culinary skills.

-The training the student receives in sanitation will prepare him or her for the ServSafe Certification a much needed and well-compensated for requirement in the food industry.
-In addition to these vocational skills, the student will gain academic knowledge that will give insight into restaurant and hotel management, increasing their value to prospective employers.
+The training the student receives in sanitation will prepare him/her for the ServSafe Certification, a much needed and well-compensated requirement in the food service industry.
+In addition to these vocational skills, the student will gain academic knowledge that will give insight into restaurant and hotel management, increasing value to prospective employers.

 Curriculum - 1st Year

 First Semester - 16/17 Credits

 A computer course designed to introduce students to personal computers.
 Topics include basic concepts of computer operations, storage media, software categories, Windows operating system, computer communication devices, and Internet.
 The course also includes introduction to Microsoft Word, Excel, Access, and PowerPoint.
 3-0-3